Tutorial: Build a Blazor Server chat app

 Important

 In a Blazor Server app, UI states are maintained on the server side, which means a sticky server session is required to preserve state.
 If there is a single app server, sticky sessions are ensured by design.
-However, if there are multiple app servers, there are chances that the client negotiation and connection may go to different servers which may lead to an inconsistent UI state management in a Blazor app.
-Hence, it is recommended to enable sticky server sessions as shown below in appsettings.json:
+However, if multiple app servers are in use, the client negotiation and connection may be redirected to different servers, which may lead to an inconsistent UI state management in a Blazor app.
+Hence, it is recommended to enable sticky server sessions as shown in appsettings.json:

 "Azure:SignalR:ServerStickyMode": "Required"